 This popular dish rolls all the big food groups into one tasty, wholesome meal.
 You’ll find churrasco served with a not one but two proteins in the form of finely sliced grilled steak topped and a fried egg; alongside two carbohydrates that are rice and french fries.
 Hungry still?
 The plate is also served with your fair share of greens that are sliced avocado, a small salad and optional aji sauce to give it that extra and monumental Ecuadorian “kick” if need be.
 Warning: You may have zero to little room for dessert after you’re done with this bit of typical Ecuador food.

-Ceviche is a definite local favourite!
-Unlike the Peruvian version of ceviche – which is perhaps slightly more famous if only for its distinct preparation method – Ecuadorian ceviche sees its seafood and fish first cooked before being marinated and then served in lemon juice, tomatoes, onions and coriander.
+Ceviche is a definite local favorite!
+Unlike the Peruvian version of ceviche – which is perhaps slightly more famous if only for its distinct preparation method – Ecuadorian ceviche sees its seafood and fish first cooked before being marinated and then served in lemon juice, tomatoes, onions, and coriander.

 Bolon de verde is an Ecuadorian classic that’s originally from the coast but has made its way up to the highlands thanks to its popularity.
-It consists of mashed green plantain that’s been rolled up into the shape of a sphere that’s the size of a baseball.
-Said ball of mashed plantain is stuffed with either cheese and/or meat (usually pork) that’s deep fried, or sometimes just pan fried.
+It consists of mashed green plantain that’s been rolled-up into the shape of a sphere that’s the size of a baseball.
+Said ball of mashed plantain is stuffed with either cheese and/or meat (usual pork) that’s deep-fried, or sometimes just pan-fried.
 It is ridiculously filling and should always be topped with a generous serving of Ecuadorian aji sauce.

-Due to the fact that the Galapagos is populated entirely by people from the mainland, it’s no surprise that much of the culinary fare found in the inhabited areas of the archipelago are a not all that different from the mainland.
-However, certain and creative efforts are underway to create a “Galapagos culinary identity at the Finch Bay Galapagos Hotel“.
+Due to the fact that the Galapagos is populated entirely by people from the mainland, it’s no surprise that much of the culinary fare found in the inhabited areas of the archipelago are not all that different from the mainland.
+However, certain and creative efforts, like at Finch Bay Hotel, are underway to create a “Galapagos culinary identity“.